munanadi/fxrates-ui/README.md

 # Fx Rates UI

-Dashboard for user management for FX Rates
+Dashboard for user management for FX Rates.
+Data is fetched from edge functions [here](https://github.com/munanadi/fxrates-backend)

 1. `/dahboard` or `/` page that shows the accounts overall health and transactions
 2. `/transactions` that list transactions that can be filtered and serached through